wegotpop/principles-and-practices/practices/learning-about-the-platform.md

 title: Learning about the platform
 ---

-The Popsss platform is a vast and complex application with many moving parts, and lots of people working in the same repository, and sometimes on the same files
+The POPSSS platform is a vast and complex application with many moving parts, and lots of people working in the same repository, and sometimes on the same files

 It can be quite daunting for someone who is unfamiliar with the code base, so here are a few helpful hints/tips for helping yourself when it comes to familiarising yourself, and learning about the platform.